Ecological Storytelling & Wellbeing

 WEALL (The Wellbeing Economy Alliance)

-In addition this research is underpinned by an ongoing Creative Practice-based Masters being undertaken with LSAD/Limerick School of Art & Design through TUS (Technological University of the Shannon).
+In addition this research is underpinned by a Creative Practice-based Masters undertaken with LSAD/Limerick School of Art & Design through TUS (Technological University of the Shannon).

 3 – FILM PROJECTS